 Spots are limited.

-Kids in Rhythm is a Pre-School + Therapy Center where children with and without disabilities, come together to learn together.
-We provide kids an opportunity to thrive in a unique preschool experience with exclusive activities and unequaled support so your child will thrive!
+Kids in Rhythm is a Pre-School / Kindergarten + Therapy Center where children with and without disabilities, come together to learn together.
+We provide kids an opportunity to thrive in a unique learning environment with exclusive activities and unequaled support so your child will thrive!

 If you believe your child would benefit from learning in a fun, musically-driven, inclusive environment, we would encourage you to apply soon and spots are limited.